 8. Accent Decorations

-Decorations to add a splash of color are kept at a minimum in a minimalist setting.
+Decorations to add a splash of color are kept to a minimum in a minimalist setting.
 You can choose just a couple of focal pieces and restrict the décor to bare essentials.

 9. The Colors